Call of Duty: Modern Warfare (2019 video game): Post-launch content

 For the first time in the franchise history, Modern Warfare does not include the previous downloadable content model of paid map packs and season passes.
 Instead, all post-launch maps and modes are added for free, while Activision focuses on the distribution of microtransactions.
 The in-game Store sells a variety of bundles, containing cosmetic items such as Operator characters, outfits, weapon blueprints, and more.
 All items and bundles are bought using the COD Points currency, featured in previous Call of Duty titles.

 Similar to Black Ops 4's Operations, the game's content packs are released in "Seasons", each lasting roughly eight weeks.
 The game features the battle pass model, which grants 100 tiers of cosmetic items that unlock just by playing the game.
 New weapons are introduced via the battle pass, as well as through in-game challenges and store bundles.

 In preparation for Halloween and part of Season 6, new content dropped featuring the "Haunting of Verdansk".
 New game modes and operator bundles were released based on the theatrical films Saw and The Texas Chainsaw Massacre.
 The event included an in game opportunity to earn personalization rewards through a "Trick or Treat" loot system.
 The event lasted from October 20 to November 3.

+Release

+The game was released on October 25, 2019, for Xbox One, PlayStation 4 and Windows.
+Modern Warfare was later released on Steam on March 8, 2023.
+The game was made available in Xbox Game Pass on April 17, 2026, across Game Pass Ultimate, Game Pass Premium, PC Game Pass tiers.